 - (a) Duties of Chief Operating Officer.
-Administration and enforcement of the personnel code shall be the responsibility of the Chief Operating Officer.
-The Chief Operating Officer, or his or her delegee, shall: - (1) Establish and maintain: - (A) A record of all employees in Metro service; - (B) The Metro employee classification plan; - (C) The salary plan and salary administration policies, including employee benefits, including employee benefits. - (2) Prepare such rules, policies, and procedures as are necessary to carry out the duties, functions and powers of this personnel code, and to effectively administer Metro personnel. - (3) Establish a system of personnel administration based on merit, governing recruitment, appointment, tenure, transfer, layoff, separation, discipline of employees. - (4) Devise and employee training programs, for the purpose of improving the quality of service rendered by Metro personnel. - (5) Conduct labor negotiations with the authorized collective bargaining representatives of Metro employees - (6) Serve as the final grievance adjustment officer in personnel matters. - (7) Make quarterly reports to the Council regarding the personnel administration of Metro.
+The Chief Operating Officer administers and enforces the personnel code.
+The Chief Operating Officer or the Chief Operating Officer's designee, must: - (1) Establish and maintain: - (A) A record of all employees in Metro service; - (B) The Metro employee classification plan; - (C) The salary plan and salary administration policies, including employee benefits, including employee benefits. - (2) Prepare rules, policies, and procedures as are necessary to carry out the duties, functions and powers of this personnel code, and to effectively administer Metro personnel. - (3) Establish a system of personnel administration based on merit, governing recruitment, appointment, tenure, transfer, layoff, separation and discipline of employees. - (4) Develop and implement employee training programs, for the purpose of improving the quality of service rendered by Metro personnel. - (5) Negotiate with the authorized labor representatives of Metro employees.

-(b) The Metropolitan Exposition-Recreation Commission shall adopt personnel rules consistent with and subject to Section 6.01.040 of the Metro Code notwithstanding any provision of this chapter to the contrary.
-The Chief Operating Officer shall through the General Manager administer the policies adopted by the Commission.
-[Ordinance 05-1082, Sec.
-1; Ordinance 09-1229, Sec.
-2.]
+- (6) Serve as the final grievance adjustment officer in personnel matters. - (7) Report quarterly to the Council regarding personnel administration. - (b) The Metropolitan Exposition-Recreation Commission must adopt personnel rules consistent with and subject to Metro Code Section 6.01.040 notwithstanding any provision of this chapter to the contrary.
+The Chief Operating Officer will administer the policies adopted by the Commission through the General Manager.
+[Ord.
+05-1082, Sec.
+1; Ord.
+09-1229, Sec.
+2; Ord.
+14-1350, Sec.
+1; Ord.
+22-1487.]